marmelab/checkoid/Readme.md

     return 'There is no user with this id';
 });

-// with an async validator the check method return a promise await doesUserIdExists.check('badId');
+// with an asynchronous validator the check method return a promise await doesUserIdExists.check('badId');
 // [{ message: 'There is no user with this id', value: 'badId' }] await doesUserIdExists.check('goodId'); // undefined'
 ```

-asyncValidators can be combined exactly like syncValidator, they can even be combined with syncValidator.
+Asynchronous Validators can be combined exactly like synchronous ones.
+They can even be combined with synchronous Validator.
-Simply as soon an asyncValidator get combined with other syncValidator, the resultant validator will automatically become async.
+Simply as soon as an asynchronous Validator get combined with other synchronous Validator, the resultant validator will automatically become asynchronous.

 ## Documentation